rwth-ti/gr-localization/README.md

     ./receiver_flowgraph.py --fusion-center "fusion_center_ip_addr" --ntp-server

-If the clock reference is not the LCXO use -g option with one of the compatible devices:
+If the clock reference is not the internal oscillator use -g option with one of the compatible devices:

-    ./receiver_flowgraph.py -g lte_lite
+    ./receiver.py -g lte_lite
-    ./receiver_flowgraph.py -g octoclock
+    ./receiverpy -g octoclock

 Once everything is running the different components should appear in the setup tab of the GUI.